 How to Retire

 - When a minister decides to retire, he or she must submit the Intent to Retire Form to Ministries and Faith Development.
+This form is required for recognition in the Service of the Living Tradition; simply telling Transitions Office staff, via email or otherwise, is not sufficient.

 - Early in the process of considering retirement, a minister should contact the Office of Church Staff Finances for information relating to pension and retirement benefits, including the service gratuity.*

 The normal retirement age is 65.
 Early retirement may be elected at age 55, or age 50 for ministers with the approval of Ministries and Faith Development.
 There is no mandatory retirement age for either Unitarian Universalist (UU) ministers or non-ordained employees.
-A minister who elects early retirement and later seeks resettlement in a permanent full-time ministry shall not be eligible for further service benefits beyond those already earned prior to retirement.
-(MFC Rule 29)
+A minister who elects early retirement and later seeks resettlement in a permanent full-time ministry shall not be eligible for further service benefits beyond those already earned prior to retirement (MFC Rule 29).

 Retirement Due to Disability